Water and Your Pet’s Health:

 LOOK OUT FOR WATER-RELATED DANGER SIGNS

-Keep tabs on the drinking and potty habits in your cat and your dog.
+Keep tabs on the drinking and potty habits of your cat and your dog.
 Serve as your pet’s detective and report any changes to your veterinarian.
 Pay close attention to changes in behavior.
 Such as drinking less or more than usual.
-If there is a medical issue, the sooner you bring your veterinarian into the loop, the sooner the diagnosis (and hopefully) a treatment can be discussed.
+If there is a medical issue, the sooner you bring your veterinarian into the loop, the sooner the diagnosis (and hopefully) treatment can be discussed.

 Adequate water intake is a careful balance.
 It is also important to note the quality of water is very important as well.
 Many pet parents often overlook the need to keep bathroom doors closed to prevent toilet bowl drinking.
 Sure, to a thirsty dog, the toilet simply provides a giant porcelain oasis of fresh, cool water in a huge bowl that never moves or tips over and is always full.
-While the water in a toilet bowl may be cleaner and safer than puddles, lakes and ponds harboring germs and parasites, it’s good practice to strive to keep the lids down and the bathroom doors shut.
+While the water in a toilet bowl may be cleaner and safer than puddles, lakes, and ponds harboring germs and parasites, it’s good practice to strive to keep the lids down and the bathroom doors shut.

 I propose a healthy toast of H20.
 Cheers!